 6.9.6.
-Emergency Medical Service:
+Emergency Medical Service Commission:

 6.9.6.1.
-Board of Emergency Medical Services Commissioners: The Emergency Medical Services Commission shall be composed of five (5) members appointed by the Board of Aldermen, subject to the confirmation of the Mayor, of which no more than three (3) shall be from the same political party.
-The Board able to override an unfavorable confirmation by a three-quarters vote of the Board of Aldermen.
+Board of Emergency Medical Services Commissioners: The Emergency Medical Services Commission shall be composed of five (5) members appointed by the Mayor, subject to the confirmation of the Board of Aldermen.
+Members shall be appointed for staggered terms of four (4) years.